ammar-homaida-statistics/easystatisticsacademy/inference/foundations/what-is-statistical-inference/index.md

 ---
 layout: default
 title: What Is Statistical Inference?
-description: Learn what statistical inference is and how it allows us to use sample data to learn about populations.
+description: Learn what statistical inference is and how statisticians use samples to learn about unknown populations.
-permalink: /inference/foundation/what-is-statistical-inference/
+permalink: /inference/foundations/what-is-statistical-inference/
 sidebar: false
 ---